-‘There Is Only One Way’: CSK All-Rounder Banking on IPL 2025 in a Bid To Make England Comeback - Cricxtasy
+‘There Is Only One Way’: CSK All-Rounder Banking On IPL 2025 In A Bid To Make England Comeback - Cricxtasy

 Curran is still keeping his fingers crossed.
 “Sometimes as a player those ones that are a bit more brutal can be really good because you want to go and prove them wrong.
 Fingers crossed come June I’ll be back in the squads and performing,” he added.

-Sam Curran has played 24 Tests, 35 ODIs and 58 T20Is till date for England.
-In the three respective formats, Curran has scored 815, 597 and 356 runs while also having taken 47, 33 and 54 wickets.
-Curran, however, has fallen out of favour in Tests, having played is last Test in August 2021 against India at Leeds.
+Sam Curran has played 24 Tests, 35 ODIs, and 58 T20Is to date for England.
+In the three respective formats, Curran has scored 815, 597, and 356 runs while also having taken 47, 33, and 54 wickets.
+Curran, however, has fallen out of favour in Tests, having played his last Test in August 2021 against India at Leeds.

 For more updates, follow CricXtasy on Facebook, Instagram, Twitter, Telegram, and YouTube.